CALewis1955/Doordash_ETA_Predictor/README.md

 ## Issues

 During the coding of this project, I encountered a multitude of errors.
 My best friends were ChatGPT and the course's Slack channel [https://datatalks-club.slack.com/join/shared_invite/zt-2hu0sjeic-ESN7uHt~aVWc8tD3PefSlA#/shared-invite/email].

-I ran out of time to implement many features, including using Grafana, which would require code to store the Evidently report in a database, implementing the best practices addressed in module 06 of the course, and optimizing the machine learning models.
+I ran out of time to implement many features, including using Grafana, which would require code to store the Evidently report in a database.

 I switched to Poetry after spending a week in "dependency hell" using pipenv and conda.
 As an example, I could not run Mlflow with Python 3.12.
 The problem I encountered is described here:  [https://github.com/mlflow/mlflow/issues/11330].
 I found Poetry to be relatively straightforward for dependency management and for using different versions of Python.